mfactory-osaka/ESPTimeCast/README.md

 | `https://your-integration-url.com&show_every=3` | Every 3 rotations |
 | `https://your-integration-url.com&show_every=5` | Every 5 rotations |

 The `show_every` parameter works with **all Bridge Mode sources**, including **RSS feeds, YouTube subscriber counters, and Nightscout**.
-It is removed before the URL is sent to the bridge or external service, so it does not affect the original request.
+The parameter is stripped from the URL before the request is forwarded to the bridge or external service.

 ### 📺 YouTube Subscriber Counter